 The latest from Promo News

-Adam Buxton presents a new programme of the most creative new music videos, and much more besides, in BUG 50, at the BFI Southbank in London in early March.
+Adam Buxton introduces a fresh programme of fantastic music videos and much more besides in the next edition of BUG at the BFI Southbank in June.